menu

 We should ignore any of the graded copies, as the grading adds additional value and these prices likely haven't changed much anyway.
 What we see first and foremost is the highest eBay purchase prices were right after the spike.
 The further you get from June 19th, the lower the actual price goes.

-In fact, the three most recent purchases (of which we know the specific price paid) isn't that far off what Magus of the Moat was going for pre-spike.
+In fact, the three most recent purchases (of which we know the specific price paid) isn't that far off what Moat was going for pre-spike.
 The implication is that the price is unlikely to stick, given that it's only taken about three weeks for the card to return to within 15% of the original pricing.

 You can also check out the buylist spreads on these spikes and notice that they've gone up dramatically from before (compare the size of the gap between the orange and green lines in the graph below).